Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Images/README.md

 - Argument_1: image window name

 - Argument_2: pass your image into the function
 ```
 Function You Should Know:
-  - cv2.waitKey() is a keyboard binding function.
+  - cv2.waitKey(): a keyboard binding function.
 Its argument is the time in milliseconds.
                    If 0 is passed, it waits indefinitely for a key stroke.
   - cv2.destroyAllWindows() simply destroys all the windows we created.
 ```